Hsin-Lin Tsai, Violinist

 Dr. Tsai has been invited to perform at international festivals that include The International Holland Music Sessions (The Netherlands), The International Musicians' Seminar at Prussia Cove (U.K.), Schleswig-Holstein (Germany), Pro-Cello (Switzerland), Yellow Barn, and Manchester Music Festival, performing and working closely with eminent artists such as James Dunham, Gyorgy Pauk and Lorand Fenyves.

 Hsin-Lin is passionate about carrying on her musical legacy through teaching.
 Her students have performed as soloists and in recital in venues that include Carnegie Hall and Jordan Hall.
 They have won first prize in competitions and professional orchestra positions, and have been invited to international festivals.
-She has taught at the International Master Classes of the Mediterranean in Spain, Boston University, Bridgewater State University, and the New England Conservatory's Preparatory Division.
+She has taught at the International Master Classes of the Mediterranean in Spain, Boston University, Bridgewater State University, and workshops at the New England Conservatory's Preparatory Division.
 While maintaining an active private studio, she is currently on faculty at the B.U.
 Tanglewood Institute and Boston Youth Symphony Orchestras.
 She is affiliated faculty at Tufts and Harvard universities, and the All Newton Music School.